ekoenig4/analysis/README.md

 # analysis
 Framework for analysis of events with 6 bs in the final state.

+## Prerquisites
+This framework is built on an anaconda3 enviroment, and heavily leaverages UpRoot and Awkward Arrays to be able to perform many operations.

 ## Input
 Input files are generated using the [sixB analyzer](https://github.com/ekoenig4/sixB/tree/master/analysis/sixBanalysis)